 What Sets Commercial Robot Vacuums Apart?

 When we talk about a commercial robot vacuum, we’re not just discussing a souped-up version of the friendly little disc that tidies up your living room.
 Oh no, these are purpose-built powerhouses designed for the intense demands of commercial environments.
+For see our robot vacuums recommendations on this site.

 Beyond the Home: Scale and Durability